microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/cancelmediaprocessingoperation.md

 Namespace: microsoft.graph

-Describes the response format of media processing cancel operation.
+Describes the response format of the cancel media processing operation.

 ## Properties